Ninjigen/PowerShell/Robocopy/Readme.md

 # Licence and support

-This script has been posted here for future reference, and if people struggle like I did with writing a Robocopy function for PowerShell.
+This script has been posted here for future reference, and to help people struggling like I did with writing a Robocopy function for PowerShell.
 It has been posted without notice of the aforementioned persons.